grpc/grpc.github.io/content/docs/tutorials/basic/csharp.md

 ### Build the client and server:

-#### Using Visual Studio
+#### Using Visual Studio (or Visual Studio For Mac)

-- Open the solution `examples/csharp/route_guide/RouteGuide.sln` and select **Build**.
+- Open the solution `examples/csharp/RouteGuide/RouteGuide.sln` and select **Build**.

-#### Using Xamarin Studio or Monodevelop on OS X or Linux
+#### Using "dotnet" command line tool

+- Run `dotnet build RouteGuide.sln` from the `examples/csharp/RouteGuide` directory.
-- See the [quickstart](../../quickstart/csharp.html) for instructions on downloading gRPC nuget dependencies and building the solution with these IDEs.
+  See the [quickstart](../../quickstart/csharp.html) for additional instructions on building the gRPC example with the `dotnet` command line tool.

 Run the server, which will listen on port 50052:

 ```
-> cd RouteGuideServer/bin/Debug
+> cd RouteGuideServer/bin/Debug/netcoreapp2.1
-> RouteGuideServer.exe
+> dotnet exec RouteGuideServer.dll
 ```

 Run the client (in a different terminal):

 ```
-> cd RouteGuideClient/bin/Debug
+> cd RouteGuideClient/bin/Debug/netcoreapp2.1
-> RouteGuideClient.exe
+> dotnet exec RouteGuideClient.dll
 ```

 You can also run the server and client directly from Visual Studio.

-On Linux or Mac, use `mono RouteGuideServer.exe` and `mono RouteGuideClient.exe` to run the server and client.